NEW 2021 ALASKA CRUISES

 Ketchikan is uniquely nestled at the southernmost entry to Alaska’s famous Inside Passage, which attracts millions of curious visitors each year.
 Opt outside and hike along Deer Mountain, or spend a day soaking up Alaskan heritage and history at the Totem Heritage Center or the Tongass Historical Museum.
 Whatever you do, don’t miss the chance to sample fresh-caught salmon.
 Animal lovers will enjoy the Alaska Rainforest Sanctuary dedicated to conservation and preservation of native Alaskan species.

 The capital city of Alaska has a ton of heart and energy.
 Juneau is known for its hundreds of species of exotic wildlife, plentiful natural beauty, and hiking destinations galore.
 Visit Juneau’s stunning glaciers, like the Mendenhall Glacier, or local inlets like Tracy’s Arm.
-Naturalists will enjoy the crisp air, opportunities for skiing, and walkable downtown lined with shops and restaurants.

 With a population of less than a thousand people, you might overlook Skagway and mistakenly take it as a tiny Alaskan town with not too much to do.
 You’d be wrong, though.
 Skagway’s architecture and some infrastructure dates back to the 19th century Gold Rush, where you can walk in the lucky (and not-so-lucky) footsteps of miners who traversed to Alaska to make their own way in the world and discover their fortune.
 Take a tour of Gold Rush era buildings and artifacts at Klondike Gold Rush National Historical Park, then discover indigenous history at the Skagway Museum.
 Marvel at the White Pass and Yukon Route, a railroad track where vintage trains sputter along.
-July to August is peak visiting months in Skagway, and layering up in the winter is highly recommended.

 An Alaska cruise vacation isn’t for the faint of heart or the unadventurous.
 Rugged landscapes, incredible wildlife sightings, and jaw-dropping views are just a few reasons Alaska is one of the most captivating regions of the world.
 In the summer, soak up the extra daylight and hike among glaciers and in expertly preserved national parks.
 In spring and autumn, bundle up and get ready for snow sports and a flurry of activity.